Looking to raise money and struggling to figure out your startup valuation?

-When valuing startups the situation is complicated, because in most of the cases (maybe all) the replication securities do not exist; the market is then incomplete.
+Startup valuation is complicated – because in most of the cases (maybe all) the replication securities do not exist because the market is then incomplete.

-The model proposed by Smith & Nau is the most suitable for assessing the value of an early stage company because it divides the sources of risks into market-driven risks and private-driven risks.
-However, in order to make it more suitable when valuing tech start-ups, we should apply some particular changes to it.
+The model proposed by Smith & Nau is the most suitable for assessing the value of an early-stage company.
+It divides the sources of risks into market-driven risks and private-driven risks.
+However, in order to make it more suitable for a tech startup valuation, we should apply some particular changes to it.

-In early stage startups the market-driven and the private-driven risks are melted together since the private risks, such as the business model risks or the “value proposition risks” are affected by market variables too.
+In early-stage startups the market-driven and private-driven risks are melted together since the private-risks, such as the business model risks or the “value proposition risks”, are affected by market variables too.